Stop what you’re doing this is big.

 Sorry, I mean Brighton v Crystal Palace of course.

-According a report in the Telegraph, TV bosses have decided not to televise the Red Devils v the Rams in a ‘shock omission’.
+TV bosses have decided not to televise the Red Devils v the Rams in a ‘shock omission’.

 It’s taken 12 years but it looks like a 3rd round game at home to Reading last year may have been the nail in the coffin.

 There was criticism from fans that United v Reading at home was a flat fixture, especially when the mighty Sutton United clashed with AFC Wimbledon.